The Strongest Man in the Bible: 7 Things To Learn From Him

 One is the Hebrew word Shimshôn which means “uncertain.”
 Another is shemesh which translates as “sun” or “little sun.”

-The third term is shamam, meaning “to destroy.”
-Hence, it interprets Samson as the “destroyer.”
+The third term is shamam, which means “to destroy,” implying that Samson is a “destroyer.”

-The last one almost spells the same, but it is shamem.
-It means “fat” or “robust.”
-And it signifies that Samson is the “strong one.”
+The last one is shamem which spells almost the same as the previous.
+It means “fat” or “robust,” signifying that Samson is the “strong one.”

 Now, his birth and family background